pvmm/hitbasic/docs/Function.md

 ## Tuples

 As seen above, a function can return more than one value.
 These are called _tuples_.
-In this case, _As_ should refer to a list of types (inside parenthesis), instead of only one type.
+In this case, _As_ should refer to a list of types (inside parentheses), instead of only one type.
 For example:

 ```vb
 Input date